Samreay/Samreay/_posts/2016-08-01-chainconsumer.md

 ---
 layout: post
 title:  "ChainConsumer"
-desc: "A library I wrote for better consumer chains and grids to get parameter summaries."
+desc: "A library I wrote for better consumer chains and grids to get parameter summaries.
+I had wanted to keep this project small, but after open-sourcing it and then promoting it to the Dark Energy Survey, a got many requests for extensions.
+So now it can do many things, from LaTeX tables, convergence statistics to many other things.
+If you have Monte Carlo chains, check it out."
 date: 2016-08-01
 categories: [project]
 tags: [python,visualisation,modelling]